Create and manage account

 df-account_06_vpc_ko

-• Namespace: select the namespace.
+• Namespace: Select a namespace.

-• File capacity after change: you can select it to be between 200 TB to 500 TB, in units of 100 TB (default: 200 TB).
+• File capacity to change: Select from 200 TB to 500 TB, in increments of 100 TB.
+(Default: 200 TB)

-Reset Kerberos keytab
+Initialize Kerberos keytab

 Caution

-Reset account password
+Initialize account password

 You can change the password if you have lost the account password or need to change it.